-Her research interests include public understanding of science; climate change adaptation; and more locally, the Tuolumne River within Yosemite National Park where she was a naturalist ranger.
+Hailing from Mariposa, California and with a background in agriculture and natural resources management, Leigh applies social science theory to the practice of communication.
+Her research interests include public understanding of science; climate change adaptation; and water, especially the Tuolumne River within Yosemite National Park where she was a naturalist ranger.
 She holds a PhD in Wildlife and Fisheries Sciences from Texas A&M University, a MS in Environmental Humanities from the University of Utah, and a BA in Environmental Science from Willamette University.